Charles Frewen Jenkin: Later life

 Following his retirement from the University of Oxford, Jenkin moved to St Albans, Hertfordshire.
 He survived a series of heart attacks in 1933 but was left living in pain.

 He died on 23 August 1940 at his home in St Albans.
 His funeral and burial took place on 27 August 1940 at St Albans Abbey.

 Personal life

 In 1889, Jenkin married Mary Oswald Mackenzie, youngest daughter of the Scottish Judge Lord Mackenzie.
 Together they had two sons and a daughter.
 His was outlived by his wife and their daughter May.

 His younger son Conrad Jenkin (1894–1916) died while serving in the Royal Navy during World War I. His elder son Charles Oswald Frewen Jenkin (1890–1939) was an engineer.
-His grandchildren and great-grandchildren include Patrick Jenkin, Baron Jenkin of Roding, a cabinet minister and life peer, and Bernard Jenkin, a member of parliament.
+His grandchildren and great-grandchildren include Patrick Jenkin, a cabinet minister and life peer, and Bernard Jenkin, a member of parliament.

 He was a self-taught multi-linguist: he spoke medieval French, medieval Spanish, Italian, Portuguese, and Catalan, in addition to his native English.